johnolafenwa/01_OS/README.md

 ## Build to Kernel

-1. Run make
+Step 1.
+Run make

     make clean
     make

 The above will produce kernel.bin

-2. Copy the bin file
+Step 2.
+Copy the bin file

     cp kernel.bin isodir/boot/kernel.bin

-3. Create the OS .iso file
+Step 3.
+Create the OS .iso file

     grub-mkrescue -o 01_OS.iso isodir

 Now, you should see 01_OS.iso in the isodir, you can boot the OS with these file, burn it to a disk and load it onto a physical machine, or you can load it in a VM

-4. Run it with qemu
+Step 4.
+Run it with qemu

     qemu-system-i386 -cdrom 01_OS.iso